saxbophone/libsxbp/CONTRIBUTING.md

 Thanks for considering contributing to libsaxbospiral!

+To get started, <a target="_blank" href="https://www.clahub.com/agreements/saxbophone/libsaxbospiral">sign the Contributor License Agreement</a>.

 Here are some tips and general info about contributing to this project.
 Following these tips will increase the likelihood of getting a speedy PR :smile:

 ## Checklist